 You can also consider getting a second appraisal on your own, but you need to be relatively sure the value will change.
 Again, it is important to have a solid reason for increasing the value.

 - Check Government Programs – There are multiple government programs available to help with refinancing, especially for lower-income homeowners.
-The best-known are the Home Affordable Refinance Program (HARP) and the Home Affordable Modification Program (HAMP).
-HARP is for those who are making payments but are struggling to keep up; HAMP is for those who have missed payments and are nearing foreclosure.
+The best-known is the Home Affordable Refinance Program (HARP) for those who are making payments but are struggling to keep up.
+The last date to get a HARP refinance is December 31, 2018.

 There are several other FHA-, VA-, and military-based programs that can assist with refinancing depending on your status and qualifications.
 Check www.makinghomeaffordable.gov for more details on all of your options.

 - Consider Private Mortgage Insurance (PMI) – PMI is generally required on home purchases where the down payment is less than 20%.
 Since the risk of default is higher with less initial equity from the homeowner, PMI compensates the lender for the higher risk involved.

 You can offer to pay PMI if you can absorb those extra costs and still come out ahead on your refinancing.
 Typical costs are between 0.5%-1.0% annually on the total loan amount.
 This could easily amount to well over $100 per month for the average home and a homeowner with relatively low equity in the home.

 You may consider asking for PMI terms that will lapse or decrease over a certain number of years, once the lender is assured that you are capable of paying back the loan.